John Wilmot, 2nd Earl of Rochester: Works

-Whose word no man relies on.

-He never said a foolish thing,

-And never did a wise one

 To which Charles supposedly replied, "That's true, for my words are my own, but my actions are those of my ministers".

 Rochester's poetry displays a range of learning and influences.
 These included imitations of Malherbe, Ronsard, and Boileau.
 He also translated or adapted from classical authors such as Petronius, Lucretius, Ovid, Anacreon, Horace, and Seneca.

 Rochester's writings were at once admired and infamous.
 A Satyr Against Mankind (1675), one of the few poems he published (in a broadside in 1679), is a scathing denunciation of rationalism and optimism that contrasts human perfidy with animal wisdom.

 The majority of his poetry was not published under his name until after his death.
-Because most of his poems circulated only in manuscript form during his lifetime, it is likely that much of his writing does not survive.
+Because most of his poems circulated only in manuscript form during his lifetime, it is likely that much of his writing did not survive.
 Burnet claimed that Rochester's conversion experience led him to ask that "all his profane and lewd writings" be burned; it is unclear how much, if any, of Rochester's writing was destroyed.

 Rochester was also interested in the theatre.
 In addition to an interest in actresses, he wrote an adaptation of Fletcher's Valentinian (1685), a scene for Sir Robert Howard's The Conquest of China, a prologue to Elkanah Settle's The Empress of Morocco (1673), and epilogues to Sir Francis Fane's Love in the Dark (1675), Charles Davenant's Circe, a Tragedy (1677).
 The best-known dramatic work attributed to Rochester, Sodom, or the Quintessence of Debauchery, has never been successfully proven to be written by him.
 Posthumous printings of Sodom, however, gave rise to prosecutions for obscenity, and were destroyed.
 On 16 December 2004 one of the few surviving copies of Sodom was sold by Sotheby's for £45,600.

-"[Rochester's] letters to his wife and to his friend Henry Savile… show an admirable mastery of easy, colloquial prose."
+"[Rochester's] letters to his wife and to his friend Henry Savile ... show an admirable mastery of easy, colloquial prose."

 Scholarship has identified approximately 75 authentic Rochester poems.

 Three major critical editions of Rochester in the twentieth century have taken very different approaches to authenticating and organising his canon.
-David Vieth’s 1968 edition adopts a heavily biographical organisation, modernising spellings and heading the sections of his book "Prentice Work", "Early Maturity", "Tragic Maturity", and "Disillusionment and Death".
-Keith Walker’s 1984 edition takes a genre-based approach, returning to the older spellings and accidentals in an effort to present documents closer to those a seventeenth-century audience would have received.
-Harold Love’s Oxford University Press edition of 1999, now the scholarly standard, notes the variorum history conscientiously, but arranges works in genre sections ordered from the private to the public.
+David Vieth's 1968 edition adopts a heavily biographical organisation, modernising spellings and heading the sections of his book "Prentice Work", "Early Maturity", "Tragic Maturity", and "Disillusionment and Death".
+Keith Walker's 1984 edition takes a genre-based approach, returning to the older spellings and accidentals in an effort to present documents closer to those a seventeenth-century audience would have received.
+Harold Love's Oxford University Press edition of 1999, now the scholarly standard, notes the variorum history conscientiously, but arranges works in genre sections ordered from the private to the public.